Chapter 33 BWV 52 Falsche Welt, dir trau ich nicht

 Perhaps, then, Bach considered the inherent refinement of this fine piece an appropriate depiction of the commotion of the ′false creatures′.
 Thus the minimum of significance may be attributed to them because in God′s properly ordered society they can have negligible command or authority.

-Tom Hammond-Davies, conductor of the Oxford Bach Soloists (presently mounting a series of cantata concerts) puts a very credible theory.
+Tom Hammond-Davies, conductor of the Oxford Bach Soloists (presently mounting a series of cantata concerts) puts a different credible theory.
 He argues that the first movement of Brandenburg 1 ‘represents everything secular, worldly and full of distraction and diversion with intimations of the coffee house and even the hunt.
 This secular atmosphere is rudely interrupted by the soprano’s recitative entry, ‘False world, I do not trust you!’
 It is as if she just manages to catch herself from being seduced into the world of distraction and deceit, saved only by keeping her faith in the true God’.
 It follows then that Bach may have chosen this elegant and sophisticatedly worldly music in order to create this moment of contrast and drama.

 Who could now claim than Bach was not, essentially, an ‘operatic’ composer?

-Following an initial depiction of the false and untrustworthy world we are forced to live in, this recitative proceeds to describe the situation in which the good Christian is likely to find him/herself—-after all this, and despite the fact that in this world of enemies I am isolated and disconnected from You, yet You remain my true and reliable companion—-the world is a false and dishonest place where hypocrisy reigns—-it is a truly woeful situation.
+Following an initial depiction of the false and untrustworthy world we are forced to live in, the singer proceeds to describe the situation in which the good Christian is likely to find him/herself—-after all this, and despite the fact that in this world of enemies I am isolated and disconnected from You, yet You remain my true and reliable companion—-the world is a false and dishonest place where hypocrisy reigns—-it is a truly woeful situation.

 Bach calls upon none of the instrumental forces available to him for the support of the singer.
 This is the lament of the individual, the carefully crafted sweeping melodic lines conveying a sense of disgust and frustration.
 In the middle Bach migrates to the most foreign of keys (Bbm) in order to underline the darkness of mood.
 This is another of those examples whereby Bach demonstrates that ′less is more′.